 So picture this: your WordPress blog or website suddenly becomes visible to thousands of people in your ideal audience.
 Maybe your blog post or video went viral, or you had a speaking engagement or media appearance that made people aware of your place on the web.
 Perhaps a brand you worked with really loved your coverage and boosted your post to their (substantially larger) audience that includes a truck load of targeted and ideal readers and potential clients of yours.

 So I never actually say “truck load” in a regular conversation, but it seems like an appropriate phrase to illustrate just how crucial it is to have a capture tool on your website so you can actually keep those visitors engaged.
 An e-mail address capture tool, that is.
-Not promoting kidnap or slavery in any way here!
+You know with my life story, I wouldn’t be promoting kidnap in any way!